chandnipatelTW/basic-aws-infrastructure/README.md

 Inside the container, the contents of this repo will be available under `/project`.

+NOTE - Run the following commands from within the docker container.

 ### Authenticating with AWS

 If are using an Okta federated AWS account,